3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_machine_learning.rst

 **Output**

 The table below is an example of the reported feature importances on a dataset where the geometric features have been transformed through PCA.
+The "PERM.
+IMP." columns refer to the permutation invariance feature importance (mean and standard deviation, respectively).

 .. csv-table::
     :file: ../csv/ml_rfclassif_importances.csv